Back to DWU AI Articles

 Some projects are eligible for AIP funding but not PFCs (such as certain noise mitigation projects that do not provide significant direct airport benefits).
 Conversely, some projects qualify for PFCs but would not be eligible for AIP funding.
 Airports may wish to consider these distinctions when making decisions about project funding sources.

 The fact that both AIP and PFC may fund similar types of projects creates complexity in airport capital planning.
 An airport cannot use both AIP and PFCs to fund the same project; the airport must choose its primary source.
 However, an airport can fund some projects through AIP and others through PFCs, creating a portfolio approach to capital financing.
-Airports with large PFC revenues may reserve AIP funds for projects that qualify for AIP but not PFCs, as observed at 12 of 31 large-hub airports (DWU Analysis, 2025).
+Airports with large PFC revenues may reserve AIP funds for projects that qualify for AIP but not PFCs, as observed at 12 of 31 large-hub airports.

 D. The 'Significant Contribution' Test for Projects Over $4.00 per Passenger